HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 # Prerequisites:

-- A local installation of IBM Security AppScan Source.
+- A local installation of HCL Security AppScan Source.

-- As of version 10.0.7, AppScan Source has an updated installation path, replacing IBM with HCL.
-To accommodate this change, data directory has been updated accordingly in 1.1.13 version of the AppScan Source Gradle plugin.
-It first looks for the install path with HCL in it, if the path does not exist it maps to the old path which is IBM.
+	NOTE: As of version 10.0.7, AppScan Source has an updated installation path.
+Version 1.1.13 of the AppScan Source Gradle plugin has been updated to handle both the old and new installation paths by default.

 -  Enable AppScan Source to scan .class files.
 To do so: